douglasmason/bayes_covid_model/README.md

 ![boxplot](https://covid-figures.s3-us-west-2.amazonaws.com/2020_05_12_date_moving_window_21_days_statsmodels_only/simplified_boxplot_for_positive_slope__statsmodels.png)

 Model parameter estimates for the current growth rate of COVID- 19 for each of 50 U.S. states, Washington D.C., and U.S. totals with 5%, 25%, 50%, 75%, and 95% percentiles, ranked from highest to lowest median.
-We see strongest growth in Nebraska, Minnesota, and Iowa, and lowest growth in Alaska, Montana, and Hawaii.
+We see strongest growth in Minnesota, Main, and South Dakota, and lowest growth in Montana, Arkansas, and Virginia.

 [1] R.M.
 Anderson and R.M.
 May.
 Infectious Diseases of Humans: Dynamics and Control.
 Dynamics and Control.
 OUP Oxford, 1992.

 [4] William Ogilvy Kermack, A. G. McKendrick, and Gilbert Thomas Walker.
 A contribution to the mathematical theory of epidemics.
 Proceedings of the Royal Society of London.
 Series A, Containing Papers of a Mathematical and Physical Character, 115(772):700–721, 1927.

 [5] Eduardo Massad.
-An introduction to infectious diseases modelling. by e. vyn- nycky and r. white (400 pp.; Â£29.95; isbn 978-0-19-856576-5 pb). oxford: Oxford university press, 2010.
+An introduction to infectious diseases modelling. by E. Vyn-Nycky and R. White.
+Oxford university press, 2010.
 Epidemiology and Infection, 139(7):1126– 1126, 2011.

 This work has not been peer reviewed.